-She has writing that has appeared or is forthcoming in anthologies and literary journals including her most recent work in Dawnland Voices 2.0 and Luminescent Threads: Connections to Octavia Butler (The Collection) released by Twelfth Planet Press.
+She has writing that has appeared in anthologies and literary journals, including her most recent work in The Chart Anthology: 2017-2018 and Luminescent Threads: Connections to Octavia Butler (The Collection), released by Twelfth Planet Press.

-She was chosen to be a Caretaker for the International Peace Belt.
+In 2015, Asata was chosen to be a Caretaker for the International Peace Belt.
 In 2018, she was nominated as a fellow for the first Monson Artist Residency.

 Asata’s documentary and independent film work investigates the interstitial in society and the abstract in art.
 Her cultural film work is produced by Little Thunder Films.
 After receiving a University of Southern Maine art gallery commission for the film Indian on Indian, she wants to see more of her work in art galleries.

 She is currently writing a speculative novella series and a collection of essays that chronicles her reflections and history of Maine, past and present.
 This project partners with a multimedia collection of speculative/experimental installation work.